Korea, Republic of

 New rules for global minimum tax

 Korea has introduced new rules for global minimum tax (‘GloBE Rules‘ or ’Rules‘) at the end of December 2022.
 The Rules include an ‘Income Inclusion Rule’ (IIR) and ‘Supplementary Rule for Income Inclusion’ (referred to as the UTPR).
-Based on the current tax law, the IIR is effective for fiscal years beginning on or after 1 January 2024 while the UTPR will be effective for fiscal years starting on or after 1 January 2025.
+Under domestic tax law, the IIR is effective for fiscal years beginning on or after 1 January 2024 while the UTPR is effective for fiscal years starting on or after 1 January 2025.
 The Rules apply to all constituent entities of a qualified multinational enterprise (MNE) group with annual consolidated revenues of 750 million euros (EUR) or more in at least two of the four fiscal years immediately preceding the tested fiscal year.
 The Rules shall not apply to entities that are excluded entities, which refer to a government entity, an international organisation, a non-profit organisation, a pension fund, an investment fund that is an ultimate parent entity, and a real estate investment vehicle that is an ultimate parent entity.
 In addition, the rules shall not apply to an entity that is directly or indirectly owned by an excluded entity.

 The effective tax rate is calculated by dividing the adjusted covered taxes incurred by the net global anti-base erosion (GloBE) income for all of the MNEs’ constituent entities that are located in the same jurisdiction (i.e. jurisdictional blending).
 If the effective tax rate is lower than 15% in a given jurisdiction, an additional top-up tax for the jurisdiction for the fiscal year is calculated in accordance with the prescribed formula and paid by other constituent entities within the group under the relevant law.
-Filing a tax return and payment shall be due 15 months from the end date of the tested fiscal year.
-However, for the first year, the due date extends to 18 months from the end date of the tested fiscal year.

 Local income tax